 Indigistory brings together knowledge and resources from social sciences, arts and technology to support the creation of digital stories by American Indian community members across Michigan.

 Awarded the 2017 Michigan State University Distinguished Partnership Award for Community-Engaged Creative Activities, Indigistory is a collaborative partnership with several community organizations.
 Indigistory began in 2012 through the efforts of Drs.
-Gorgon Henry and Ellen Cushman.
+Gordon Henry and Ellen Cushman.